 Being polytheistic, the Romans were constantly adding (and subtracting!) deities from their divine lineup.
 The more places they conquered, the more gods and goddesses were added, many of them local deities that were ‘converted’ Roman.
 On Hadrian’s Wall, there was a little-known god called Antenociticus.
 Only a few mentions of him have been found, and he is only known at Hadrian’s Wall.
 Perhaps he was the god of the wall?
 More likely he was a local god incorporated into the Roman pantheon.

-Hadrian’s Wall is certainly more famous, but it wasn’t always the northwestern-most extremity of Roman Britain (and the empire).
+Hadrian’s Wall is undoubtedly more famous, but it wasn’t always the northwestern-most extremity of Roman Britain (and the empire).
 In fact, for about 20 years, the Antonine Wall, located some 115 miles north of Hadrian’s Wall, functioned as the outermost fortification of Britannia.
-It took 12 years to build but was in use for just 8 further years before abandonment.
+It took 12 years to build but was in use for just eight further years before abandonment.
 This wall gets its name from the emperor who commissioned this construction, Antonius Pius.
-He never visited the wall, unlike Hadrian and his own walled namesake.
+He never visited the wall, unlike Hadrian and his walled namesake.
 Today, very little is left of this wall, likely because it was used for so little time compared to the centuries of use at Hadrian’s Wall.

 For the rest of us who don’t need to become amateur archaeologists but want to learn more about the wall’s history, there are several archaeology sites and museums.
-These are listed below in order if you were walking from Newcastle to Solway on Tyne (as well as all of the turrets and milecastles along the way).
+These are listed below if you were walking from Newcastle to Solway on Tyne (as well as all of the turrets and milecastles along the way).